mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Stop Button long-press delay
 '''''''''''''''''''''''''''''''''''

-Alter this preference to adjust how long a 'long-press' is required to be considered a long press for the Stop button.
+Use this preference to adjust how long a 'long-press' is required to be considered a long press for the Stop button.

 A 'long-press' stops all active throttles; a 'short-press' pauses the current throttle.
 Smaller is faster.

 Enable Short Press
 '''''''''''''''''''''''''''''''''''

-Enable this preference to enable a 'short-press' to pause the currently controlled loco/consist.
+If this preference is enabled |ED| will respond to a 'short-press' to pause the currently controlled loco/consist.
 It ill revert to original speed when operations resume.

 Device side button options
 """"""""""""""""""""""""""